-Where is the best place to find cheap Chinese domestic flight tickets?
+Where is the best place to find cheap Chinese domestic flight tickets in 2020?
 For those who can’t read Chinese characters or who don’t have a Chinese credit card, it may feel like international online travel agencies (OTAs) are your only option.
 Thankfully, they aren’t – and there are cheaper ways to buy domestic flight tickets in China from a Chinese company.

 Sites like Orbitz, Travelocity, CheapoAir and others are great for booking international flights, but when it comes to domestic flights in China their tickets are always far more expensive than what they should be.